mainexploit/mk7-tt-revamp/README.md

 > - **Info:** Press `Select` on the title screen to view build, version, and credits
 > - **Modes:** Press `X` on no ghost for **Practice** or any ghost, except seven ghosts for **Replay**
 > - **Snapshots:** The default is `Select` to create a snapshot and also to restore the previous one
+> - **Custom Sections:** The default is `Select` to create a startpoint, press it again to set the endpoint
 >
-> *Restart the race to clear the snapshot or re-bind the hotkeys to two different buttons*\
+> *Restart the race to clear the snapshot/checkpoints or re-bind the hotkeys to two different buttons*\
-> *Go to the **Mario Kart Channel > Hotkeys** to change your practice hotkeys*
+> *Go to the **Mario Kart Channel > Options** to change your practice/checkpoint hotkeys*

 > [!NOTE]
-> Community Ghosts replacing all staff ghosts will be an upcoming feature soon
+> Online Time Trials will be an upcoming feature soon!
 >
-> There is an example ghost in Toad Circuit, replacing the slow staff ghost
+> Look forward to racing your friends in some worldwide/community time trials!

 ## Installation
 > [!CAUTION]